-Remove from heat, quickly stir in food coloring and flavoring.
+Remove from heat, allow to cool for a minute, then, quickly stir in food coloring, flavoring, and citric acid.
 Stir mixture until it stops boiling, and most of the “bubbles” disappear – this will minimize texture in your finished candies.

 Carefully pour molten candy into prepared cookie sheet.Allow to cool until still very warm to the touch, slightly malleable, and firm (not brittle).